 Lehman Brothers Treasury Co.
-B.V. in liquidation has recognized a claim against Lehman Brothers Holdings Inc. ('LBHI') in the financial statements amounting to USD 87 million as at 31 December 2021 based on the estimated net realizable value.
+B.V. in liquidation has recognized a claim against Lehman Brothers Holdings Inc. ('LBHI') in the financial statements amounting to USD 35 million as at 31 December 2022 based on the estimated net realizable value.

 The liquidators have described the uncertainty regarding the estimated recoverability of the claim against LBHI in note 1.1, note 3.1 and note 6 to the financial statements.
 This also results in an uncertainty regarding the claims payable, as described in note 3.4 and note 12, as this liability is estimated at the amount as equivalent to the net realizable value of the claim against LBHI less the administration cost provision and plus any interest income.
 The actual recoverability of the claim against LBHI may be at variance with the estimated value of the claim against LBHI which also impacts the claims payable.
-The claim against LBHI is valued based on a broker quote of a comparable class of LBHI debt.
+The claim against LBHI is valued using the Estimated Remaining Recovery Amount